pratermade/CleanSync/README.md

  * Add download functionality
  * Change UI to https://github.com/charmbracelet/bubbletea/tree/master/examples
  * Need to confirm that the destiation is a directory and not a file when trying to copy files to thier dest during the adclear command
+ * BugFix, crash when there are no commercials

 ## Bugs